 HCS is fully open-access: it is freely available on the web, and each paper is paginated and downloadable in PDF format.
-It has a strong international dimension, like the subject matter that it aims to explore, and features articles written in English, French, German, Italian or Spanish.
-Articles published in HCS are licensed under a Creative Commons Attribution 4.0 International Licence.
+Articles published in the journal are licensed under a Creative Commons Attribution 4.0 International Licence.
 HCS is indexed in DOAJ (Directory of Open Access Journals).

-The journal is published by History of Classical Scholarship, an unincorporated association based in Newcastle upon Tyne and established under British law, whose membership consists of the Editors of the journal.
+HCS is published by History of Classical Scholarship, a voluntary unincorporated association based in Newcastle upon Tyne and established under British law, whose membership consists of the Editors of the journal.